robert-cameron/jenga_bot/README.md

 After setting up the robot, the camera transformation needs to calibrated.

-First, move the robot arm so the end effector is positioned just before the touching point if it was doing a push move for block at row 4 position 2 on the side of the tower which is closest to the base of the UR5E.
-When doing this do not use free move, rather use the manual move controls as it is important that the final link in the robot remains vertical for the calibration process to work.
+First, move the robot arm so that the end effector is just touching the middle block in row 4, on the side of the tower which is closest to the base of the UR5e.
+When doing this, do not use free move, rather use the manual move controls as it is important that the final link in the robot remains vertical for the calibration process to work.

 Next, run the following script from within the `/jenga_bot` directory: